mallorybulkley/aa-practice-test-generator/README.md

 ### Problems by Category Generator

-**Command**: `ruby generator.rb` (must follow prompt after)
+**Command**: `ruby category_generator.rb` (must follow prompt after)

 Prompts you for your desired number of questions from each category, and uses your input and the CSV file to generate a test of randomly selected practice problems from each category specified.
-Test files will be generated inside of a directory called `practice_assessment`.
+Test files will be generated inside of a directory called `category_assessment`.

 The most problems in any category is 12, so if you would like to generate a file with all of the problems, you can put 12 for each category (duplicates will not be created if there are less than 12 problems in a category).